JesseGo95/NetApps_Group_8_final/Readme.txt

 **The Webserver is best ran simultaneously with database.py
 ****It is not real time; however whenever there is a GET request, it will update **gps_test.py is set to run whenever the tracer pi boots up.
+If having problems, just need to reboot tracer pi.

 We had troubles getting the gps module to work, mainly because it took too long to get a fix or to keep that fix.
 This is just the nature of the GPS module that we have no control over.

-When running the tracer, we found it best that the xbee be unplugged when trying to get a fix.
-As soon as the gps module gets a fix, then we reconnec the xbee

 cleardb.py is just a script to clear db when run